FOSScraft/Website/QUICKSTART.md

 ## 📋 Overview

-This directory contains the complete website for **FOSScraft** - a free and open-source Minecraft launcher based on Prism Launcher.
+This directory contains the complete website for **FOSScraft** - a free and open-source Minecraft launcher.

 The website is built with:
 - **HTML5** for structure